sasilver75/obsidian/Articles/Machine Learning/The History of Open-Source LLMs - Early Days (Part One) (Jul 2023) {Cameron Wolfe, PHD}.md

 - Nearly all causal language models use a decoder-only Transformer as their underlying architecture, which is just a normal Transformer with the encoder portion of the architecture removed.
 	- Additionally, the cross attention portion of each decoder block is removed due to the lack of an encoder (we can't attend to an encoder that doesn't exist).
 - Alternatively, one could form an "encoder-only" architecture by just using the encoder portion of the architecture.
-	- Encoder-only architectures like [[Bidirectional Encoder Representations from Transformers|BERT]] excel at solving a variety of discriminative natural language tasks, but aren't used for generating text.
+	- Encoder-only architectures like [[BERT|BERT]] excel at solving a variety of discriminative natural language tasks, but aren't used for generating text.
 See more [here](https://cameronrwolfe.substack.com/p/language-understanding-with-bert).

 Why the decoder?
 - The choice of using the decoder-only architecture (as opposed to encoder-only or the full encoder-decoder transformer) for LLMs is not arbitrary -- it's driven by the use of next-token prediction for training language models.